 How do you get rid of smell after pregnancy or giving birth?
 Gently and smoothly pat dry with clean toilet paper or clean wipes.
 Change the sanitary pad regularly after every void or bowel movement, or at least 4x a day.
 Both lochia and feces are actually a medium for bacteria.
 If you have directly delivered vaginally, soaking in a bathtub can also help with perfect cleaning and wound healing.

-Why is my body odor so bad postpartum?
+Why is my body odor so bad postpartum

 Why do I smell bad after having a baby: The perfect short answer, A lot!
 Hormonal changes frequently during pregnancy and postpartum are unique, so unless you’ve given birth before, this will be your very first time and strange experiencing a lot of these fluctuations.